cursey/kanan/README.md

 5. Run the batch file `kanan.bat` as an adminstrator.

 ## Credits
-At the moment the only script is for the bitmap font mod which I reverse from Abyss.
+At the moment the only script is for the bitmap font mod which I reversed from Abyss.
 Credits to that guy.